Skip to Content

 Man carving ice block into a snowman with a crowd looking on.

 Up and down Baltimore Street and Steinwehr Avenue, there are holiday and winter-related things to see and do and lots of opportunities for family fun.
 There are several live music stages and roaming musicians and street performers.
 You’ll find pop-up bars with mulled wine, cider, and other warm adult beverages.
 There are also food trucks, carriage rides, face painting, and bounce houses.
+This year will also include screenings of A Gettysburg Christmas movie and a pop-up market at Gettysburg Recreation Park.

 Two of our favorite parts of the festival are the ice sculptures and the gingerbread house contest.
 At several points during the weekend, you can find experts telling stories and putting on a show as they carve 300-pound blocks of ice into reindeer and snowmen.
 It’s amazing to watch.